Aziz El-Shawan: Biography

+Music

 El-Shawan's compositions fall into three periods.
 In the first (c.
 1945 – 1955) he wrote chamber music, the symphonic poem ‘Atchan Ya Sabay, his first symphony, the Opera ‘Antara, and music for two films.
 In the second period, (1955 – 1965), he composed large scale works, most notably the Piano Concerto, the Symphonic Pictures Abu Simbel, four patriotic cantatas for soloists and choral, the third symphony and several chamber works.
 In the third period (1966– 1993) he composed the ballet Isis and Osiris, the first opera in the Arabic language, Anas Al-Wugud, the Oman Symphony as well as numerous chamber music works.

-The Cairo Symphony Orchestra has regularly performed El-Shawan’s music.
+The Cairo Symphony Orchestra has regularly performed El-Shawan's music.
 In addition, the London Symphony Orchestra performed and recorded his Oman Symphony in 1984 in Muscat.
 His opera Anas Al-Wugud was premiered at the Cairo Opera House in 1996 and featured in several opera seasons since then.

 El-Shawan created an Egyptian musical idiom within the framework of Western tonal music, which he conceived of as an “international musical language.”
 His style is characterized by the centrality of lyrical melodies with a modal flavor, some inspired by traditional music, and a chromatic harmonic language.
 In his vocal works, he explores the expressive potential of the phonetics of the Arabic language.
 In his Oman Symphony, El-Shawan expands his musical vocabulary, incorporating rhythmic and melodic characteristics of Omani traditional music.

 In addition to his work as a composer and teacher, El-Shawan published four books of music appreciation for the general public.

+Accolades

-In recognition of his achievements, Aziz El-Shawan received the Egyptian Ministry of Culture's first prize in composition in 1956, the Egyptian Government's Arts and Sciences Award of the first order in 1967 and the Oman order of the Arts granted by the Sultan Qabus in 1984.
+In recognition of his achievements, Aziz El-Shawan received the Egyptian Ministry of Culture's first prize in composition in 1956, the Egyptian Government's Arts and Sciences Award of the first order in 1967 and the Oman order of the Arts granted by the Sultan Qaboos in 1984.

+Personal life

 His daughter, Professor Salwa El-Shawan Castelo-Branco, is an Ethnomusicologist and teaches at the New University of Lisbon in Lisbon, Portugal.